BU-ISCIII/panelLowFreq-nf/doc/output.md

    - `{sample_id}/{sample_id}_header.table`: intermediate file for header cleaning.

 - Description of kggseq columns in its output can be found in [Annex II](#annex-ii)

+# MultiQC
+[MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.
+Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.

+**Output directory:** ANALYSIS/{ANALYSIS_ID}/99-stats

+* `multiqc_report.html`: MultiQC report - a standalone HTML file that can be viewed in your web browser
+* `multiqc_data/`: Directory containing parsed statistics from the different tools used in the pipeline

+For more information about how to use MultiQC reports, see http://multiqc.info

 ## Annex I
 |Column|Name|